 Then, before you leave, jot down all the items you’ll need to buy to make this happen.
 Some things, like veggies + sides, can be flexible.
 But if you have a general idea of how the week’s meals will go, you won’t flounder when it comes time to make dinner.

-Frozen foods are a huge time saver + even meats come to life pretty quickly thanks to modern conveniences like the microwave.
-Stock up on your favorite bagged vegetable selections from the frozen foods aisle.
+Make + freeze your family’s favorite meals ahead of time.
+Freezer meals are a huge time saver + almost any foods come to life pretty quickly thanks to modern conveniences like the microwave.
+Stock up your freezer with your favorite meals.

 4. Have Heat + Eat Options for a Busy Night